2019 Russian Indoor Athletics Championships: Russian Combined Events Championships

-The Russian Combined Events Championships were held from 13–16 February at the Veresniki Stadium in Kirov, Kirov Oblast.
+The Russian Combined Events Championships were held from 13 to 16 February at the Veresniki Stadium in Kirov, Kirov Oblast.
 The leading men's athletes, Ilya Shkurenyov and Artyom Makarenko were both absent.
 Andrei Fomichev won his first title in the heptathlon, though his score of 5556 points was the lowest winning score in championship history.
 Maria Pavlova won her second national indoor title in the pentathlon.